concalma/CarND-Advanced-Lane-Lines/writeup.md

 ###Writeup / README

 ####1.
 Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
-The writeup is provided in markup in the file writeup.md along with the IPython notebook P4.ipynb.
+The writeup is provided in markup in the file writeup.md along with the IPython notebook P4.ipynb or the exported P4.html.
 ###Camera Calibration

 ####1.
 Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.